Cottesmore Hunt: After the Hunting Act

 Although "hunting wild mammals with a dog" was made unlawful in England and Wales by the Hunting Act 2004, which came into effect in 2005, a number of exemptions stated in Schedule 1 of the 2004 Act permit some previously unusual forms of hunting wild mammals with dogs to continue, such as "hunting... for the purpose of enabling a bird of prey to hunt the wild mammal".
 The Cottesmore continues to operate within the law, using a combination of laid trails and flushing the fox to a bird of prey, a golden eagle.

-2021 pony punching incident
+2021 pony-punching incident

 On 6 November 2021 a member of the Cottesmore Hunt was filmed punching and kicking a pony during a hunt, with the video later being uploaded to YouTube.
 In January 2022 it was announced by the RSPCA that a woman had been charged with animal cruelty.

-2022 hit and run incident
+2022 hit-and-run incident

-On 26 October 2022 an article was published on LBC containing a video from 25 October of an anti-hunt saboteur being knocked down by a vehicle near Knossington.
-A local woman was arrested on suspicion of attempted wounding with intent and has been released under investigation.
+On 25 October 2022 a hunt saboteur was struck by a vehicle near Knossington.

+On 15 June 2023, the driver pleaded guilty to ABH.
+She was sentenced to 6 months suspended for 18 months and 100 hours of unpaid work.